Events in GA4 vs UA

 What Are Events?

-Events are user interactions with content on your web page or app.
-Downloads, link clicks, add-to-cart actions, form submissions and time spent on a page are all events that we can measure to better understand user behavior.
+An event allows you to measure a distinct user interaction on your site or app.
+In GA4, some examples are page loads, downloads, link clicks, add-to-cart actions, form submissions and time spent on a page are all events that we can measure to better understand user behavior.
+In GA4 all of these distinct user interactions are measured as events, in Universal analytics they are measured in different ways.
+Check out the table below.

 Event Tracking in GA4 vs UA